 Prerequisite(s): A minimum "C" grade in two of: CPSC 1160, 1181, or 1280.
+Prerequisites are valid for only three years.

 Data Mining and Machine Learning

 Once data has been gathered, it must be cleaned, processed, and analyzed in order to find the most appropriate model to answer bioinformatics questions.
 Using case studies from biological data, health records and textual analysis, students learn concepts and techniques of data mining and machine learning.
 They use a variety of classification, regression, and clustering algorithms to extract frequent patterns and outliers within the data.